 Partners to offer a limited number of undergraduate scholarships to the college of one’s choice for Sullivan Renaissance volunteers who make a significant contribution to a Renaissance project.

 Cornell Cooperative Extension is a statewide educational organization that helps New York citizens put research-based knowledge to work.
-In Sullivan County CCE offers programs in agriculture, natural resources, horticulture, family and consumer sciences, financial education, nutrition, caregiving, parenting and 4-H youth development.
+It brings the resources and knowledge of Cornell University to our rural communities.
+In Sullivan County CCE offers programs in community and commercial horticulture, agriculture, family and consumer sciences, financial education, nutrition, caregiving, parenting and 4-H youth development.

 Established by Alan Gerry in 1996, The Gerry Foundation is dedicated to preserving and enhancing the quality of life of Sullivan County and the surrounding area through economic and community development and the support of education, culture, music and the arts.

-Partners by cosponsoring the annual Sullivan County Garden SullivanArc offers individuals with developmental disabilities and their families’ greater opportunities to live meaningful, contributing lives in their communities, at work and at play.
+SullivanArc offers individuals with developmental disabilities and their families’ greater opportunities to live meaningful, contributing lives in their communities, at work and at play.
+Partners by cosponsoring the annual Sullivan County Garden Tour.

 Partners on a number of projects including: identifying and securing municipal and business grant opportunities; development of the county open space plan; and support of agriculture.